Burndowntheworld/Game-Stat-Trackers/README.md

 ## About The Project

-An easy, simple to use set of python scripts to pull data from various sites. data incluseds, but is not limited to
+An easy, simple to use set of python scripts to pull data from various sites. data includes, but is not limited to
 - kills
 - wins
 - kda ratios